 20th February 2023

 At the time the analysis was undertaken, the hazard ratio (HR) for the presence of a MPR, though not significant, was in the direction of improved RFS (HR = 0.61, 95% CI 0.15 – 2.44).
-In fact, at the 5-year follow-up, eight of nine patients with a MRP were alive and free of disease.
-In contrast 6 of the 11 patients without MRP at a tumour relapse, 3 of whom died.
+In fact, at the five-year follow-up, eight of nine patients with a MRP were alive and free of disease.
+In contrast six of the 11 patients without MRP at a tumour relapse, three of whom died.

-The authors concluded that 5-years on, the clinical outcomes associated with neoadjuvant therapy were comparatively favourable to the earlier observed response.
+The authors concluded that five years, the clinical outcomes associated with neoadjuvant therapy were comparatively favourable to the earlier observed response.
 They added that while there was a trend towards improved RFS, it was difficult to draw any firm conclusions due to the small sample size.

 Rosner S et al. Five-Year Clinical Outcomes after Neoadjuvant Nivolumab in Resectable Non-Small Cell Lung Cancer.
 Clin Cancer Res 2023

 Neoadjuvant therapy (NAT) prior to surgery in patients with DNA mismatch repair deficient (dMMR) colon cancer gave rise to a major pathologic response of 95% according to the findings by Dutch researchers presented at the recent European Society of Medical Oncology Congress.